gracep07/WEDE-PART-1-Practice/README.md

 Home → About → Products → Enquiry → Contact

 ## Timeline
- 7.Timeline and Milestones
-Week Dates Phase Tasks Milestones
-1 1-7 April Planning (Part 1) Analyze assignment brief,
-brainstorm ideas and
-choose a business.
-Project ideas
-selected
-2 8-14 April Planning (Part 1) Write proposal, research
-content, and begin
-wireframes
-Draft proposals
-completed
-3 15-20 April Finalization (Part 1) Edit the proposal, format document and submission
-Part 1 submitted
-4 21-27 April Development (Part2) Set up project files, create homepage HTLM structure
-Basic website
-created
-5 28 April-4
-May
-Development (Part2) Build additional pages All pages created 6 5-11 May Design (Part 2) Apply CSS styling Website visually styled
-7 12-18 May Design (Part 2) Improve responsiveness for
-mobile and tablet devices
-Responsive
-design completed
-8 19-25 May Testing (Part 2) Test layout, fix errors and refine design and usability
-Website ready for
-submission
-9 26-29 May Finalization (Part 2) Final checks, GitHub Part 2 submission
-7
-10 30 May-5
-June
-Development (Part3) Add JavaScript (forms, validation, interactivity)
-Interactive
-features added
-11 6-12 June Enhancement (Part3) Improve user experience,
-refine functionality,
-optimize performance
-Enhanced
-functionality
-12 13-20 June Finalization (Part 3) Final testing Part 3 submitted
+ Week 1 (1–7 April) – Planning (Part 1)
+The assignment brief was analysed, ideas were brainstormed, and a business concept was selected.
+Milestone: Project idea selected

+Week 2 (8–14 April) – Planning (Part 1)
+The proposal was written, research was conducted, and wireframes were started.
+Milestone: Draft proposal completed

+Week 3 (15–20 April) – Finalisation (Part 1)
+The proposal was edited, formatted, and submitted.
+Milestone: Part 1 submitted

+Week 4 (21–27 April) – Development (Part 2)
+Project files were set up and the homepage HTML structure was created.
+Milestone: Basic website created

+Week 5 (28 April – 4 May) – Development (Part 2)
+Additional pages were developed and added.
+Milestone: All pages created

+Week 6 (5–11 May) – Design (Part 2)
+CSS styling was applied to the website.
+Milestone: Website visually styled

+Week 7 (12–18 May) – Design (Part 2)
+Responsive design was improved for mobile and tablet devices.
+Milestone: Responsive design completed

+Week 8 (19–25 May) – Testing (Part 2)
+The layout was tested, errors were fixed, and usability was refined.
+Milestone: Website ready for submission

+Week 9 (26–29 May) – Finalisation (Part 2)
+Final checks were completed and the project was pushed to GitHub.
+Milestone: Part 2 submitted

+Week 10 (30 May – 5 June) – Development (Part 3)
+JavaScript was added for forms, validation, and interactivity.
+Milestone: Interactive features added

+Week 11 (6–12 June) – Enhancement (Part 3)
+User experience and performance were improved.
+Milestone: Enhanced functionality

+Week 12 (13–20 June) – Finalisation (Part 3)
+Final testing was completed and the project was submitted.
+Milestone: Part 3 submitted

 ## Changelog
 - Created HTML structure